CobbTyler18/elive-user-guide/Readme.md

 matthew: x:1005:1005: matthew, 1,,:/home/matthew :/bin/bash

-to get depth in the file I will take the entry of my user name jamal.
+to get depth in the file I will take the entry of my username jamal.